 Analyzing every employee individually would be effective but such an approach requires too much effort.
 Nevertheless, you need a sufficient level of detail, which can be achieved by consolidation at the skill level.
 The simplest way to do it is to form teams based on skills.
 Another important issue to address is that your capacity plan should be easy to understand.
 Thus, the optimal solution is to make your capacity plan as general as possible, and as detailed as necessary.

-4. Determine how each project relates to the company objectives
+4. Determine how each Project Relates to Company Objectives

 Any project shouldn’t be started or must be stopped immediately if it doesn’t align with the company goals.
 Quite often, companies decide to proceed with projects that don’t serve any strategic functions, just because such projects are already in progress, with certain resources allocated.
 It’s always better to stop such a project than to keep investing in it while risking more important projects.